-Mark Applebaum, MD, clinical instructor of pediatrics, is an expert in childhood cancers and blood diseases.
+Mark Applebaum, MD, assistant professor of pediatrics, is an expert in childhood cancers and blood diseases.
 He has a special interest in the treatment of neuroblastoma, sarcomas and solid tumors.

 Through this research, Dr. Applebaum has helped develop risk-based guidelines for long-term follow-up of childhood and adolescent cancer survivors for subsequent malignant neoplasms and other adverse health outcomes based on the primary disease, treatment exposure, and established therapy-related morbidities and mortality observed in the survivorship population.